billturner/simple-s3-backup/README.md

 Steps for using:

-1. What you'll need to run the script:
- * The aws/s3 Ruby gem: <http://amazon.rubyforge.org/>
- * An Amazon S3 account: <http://aws.amazon.com/s3/>
+1. Set up an Amazon S3 account: <http://aws.amazon.com/s3/>
+2. Install the aws/s3 Ruby gem: <http://amazon.rubyforge.org/>
-2. Rename settings-sample.rb to settings.rb
+3. Rename settings-sample.rb to settings.rb
-3. In settings.rb, fill in specific command paths, your Amazon API credentials, MySQL login info & databases, and any directories you want backed up
+4. In settings.rb, fill in specific command paths, your Amazon API credentials, MySQL login info & databases, and any directories you want backed up
-4. Set the script to run with cron - I have mine run every night, like so:
+5. Set the script to run with cron - I have mine run every night, like so:

 `15 3 * * * /usr/bin/ruby /home/username/backups/simple-s3-backup.rb`